AztecProtocol/noir-starter/next-hardhat/README.md

 3. Create the verifier contract

-You can create the Solidity verifier contract in two ways.
+Although the `npm build` already generates and compiles the circuits before deploying, you can manually create the Solidity verifier contract:

 - natively by navigating to the `.circuits/` directory and running `nargo codegen-verifier`.
 If you generate the verifier contract via this method, you may need to copy the file created at